Quick Loans

 Most of the regulations in this document imply that you are the buyer and the people you need to complain about is the seller.
 This confuses people, but in reality, the rules apply the same no matter if you are the buyer or the seller.
 The regulations refer to unfair trading, not unfair selling.
 It covers consumers when they are on either side of a transaction.

-With this in mind, the rules on bait advertising are clear.
+With this in mind, the rules on bait advertising are clear

 WeBuyAnyCar.com know full well from their stats that the prices they are quoting are not achievable.
 We dare to say that nobody will have completed according to the quote they first received.
 They shouldn't be doing what they are doing.
 Claiming that slight imperfections on a ten-year-old car mean reductions in price is dubious.
 A reasonable person would expect their first valuation to take account of average age and condition.

 If we as lenders were doing what WeBuyAnyCar.com were doing - offering APR's that weren't achievable - we'd be banned.
 We don't accept WeBuyAnyCar.com's excuse that every vehicle is different and they can't give an accurate price.
-Every borrower in our industry is different, but guess what?
-We manage to give accurate quotes just fine.
+Every borrower in our industry is different, but guess what, we manage to give accurate quotes just fine.

 In finance, we need to give the rate that is achieved by 50.1% of our customers.
 If WeBuyAnyCar.com were forced to start doing a similar thing, they would be a lot more accurate with their bait valuations.